 Finally, you’ll go to the area where the coffee is packaged.
-The coffee made at Espiritu Santo is called Cafe Naranjo, and it’s one of the most popular coffees in the area due to the dark roasting process and the rich flavor.
+The coffee made at Espiritu Santo is called Cafe Naranjo, and it’s one of the best coffees in Costa Rica in the area due to the dark roasting process and the rich flavor.
 I love that this coffee farm is actually working to produce local coffee.

 Of course, at the end there is a gift shop- the coffee prices are competitive with the grocery stores so it’s more than fine to stock up here instead of making another stop.